 Even when such riddles are apparently mathematical, the expected solution need not be mathematically correct, as we sometimes see where such oral riddles are adopted directly into written problem collections.
-In one, the eighth-century Frankish Propositiones ad acuendos juvenes [ed.
-Folkerts 1978: 47], two merchants are supposed to buy swines and sell them at the same price with a profit.
+In one, the eighth-century Frankish Propositiones ad acuendos juvenes (Folkerts, 1978, p.
+47), two merchants are supposed to buy swines and sell them at the same price with a profit.
 Of course there is a fallacy, but it is easily overlooked.
-Such mock solutions illustrate that we are really dealing with riddles - we may think of the riddle of the sphinx (neck riddle if ever there was): only by understanding "morning" as "childhood", "noon" as "adulthood" and "evening" as "old age" is Oedipus able to solve it and save his life.
+Such mock solutions illustrate that we are really dealing with riddles - we may think of the riddle of the sphinx (neck riddle if ever there was): only by understanding 'morning' as 'childhood', 'noon' as 'adulthood', and 'evening' as 'old age' is Oedipus able to solve it and save his life.

-In any practice making use of mathematical knowledge, the problem to be solved is primary, and methods have to be developed and chosen is order to solve it; that is, methods are subordinate.
-That relation is turned around in the kind of mathematics that serves to display dexterity, professional or otherwise.
+In any practice making use of mathematical knowledge, the problem to be solved is primary, and methods have to be developed and chosen in order to solve it; that is, methods are subordinate.
+That relationship is turned around in the kind of mathematics that serves to display dexterity, professional or otherwise.
 This holds even today (and not only in mathematics) if you want to display your abilities in order to earn a degree and hopefully get a corresponding position: then, if you are cautious, you choose (or your doctoral advisor responsibly helps you choose) a problem that methods with which you are or can become familiar are liable to attack successfully.

-There is, however, a difference between the way in which this quest for impressive display manifests itself in the apprenticeship- and the school-based situation.
+There is, however, a difference between the way in which this quest for impressive display manifests itself in the apprenticeship- and school-based situation.
 In an apprenticeship-based system, a small collection of riddles may serve the purpose - the master of the apprentice will not waste time that could be used profitably on systematic training of such matters.
-That is why the "100 fowls" could circulate between China, India, the Islamic world and Western Europe from the fifth century CE onward, only with the variation in India that 4 species are bought instead of three, and that the Propositiones ad acuendos juvenes speak about other kinds of animals.5
+That is, why the '100 fowls' could circulate between China, India, the Islamic world, and Western Europe from the fifth century CE onward, only with the variation in India that four species are bought instead of three, and that the Propositiones ad acuendos juvenes speak about other kinds of animals.

 In a school situation, however, the training of mathematical competence per se calls for a systematic approach and thereby also for repetition with variation.
 That has several consequences, not only in school but also in the professional culture produced by schooling.
-Firstly, looking for instance at the way the "100 fowls" appear in the Italian late medieval "abbacus books",6 we see that not only the prices but also the number of fowls and the total price vary.
-Next, it may induce some teachers to look for new problem types that can be solved by the methods at hand and for possible expansions of the range of available methods; both get us close to what may be called research, even though the process could not be conceptualized as such in a world where it did not correspond to a systematic effort - actually, the separation of the concept of "[scientific] research" from the general idea of close scrutiny appears to belong to the late 19th or even the early 20th century.7
+First, looking for instance at the way the '100 fowls' appear in the Italian late medieval 'abacus books', 6 we see that not only the prices but also the number of fowls and the total price vary.
+Next, it may induce some teachers to look for new problem types that can be solved by the methods at hand and for possible expansions of the range of available methods; both get us close to what may be called research, even though the process could not be conceptualised as such in a world where it did not correspond to a systematic effort - actually, the separation of the concept of '[scientific] research' from the general idea of close scrutiny appears to belong to the late nineteenth or even the early twentieth century.